edysfy/Group_website/evalSect.md

 At a late stage in our development, one user made an important point on privacy: they were concerned about sharing their location when making an Emote Post.
 This is a valid concern and we questioned how we may be able to deal with this issue in future development of the project.
 Submitting Emote Posts without some form of geolocation voids the project's idea entirely.
 We therefore propose an alternative direction: to give users the ability to pin their posts to an area (such as a district), instead of a precise location.
 We believe this would be a good balance between privacy, and having the ability to see trends in emotion across different areas of the globe.
 It would be interesting to survey whether such a feature would encourage those previously concerned over privacy to then use the site.

 focus on mens mental health

+mention how we want to do more testing than stated in the test file (see td)